Skip to main content

-What is it that defines The Holy Preaching?
+What defines The Holy Preaching?

 Sister Diane, who professed her final vows in 1977 characterizes it in this way.